minedelve/mytril/docs/05-components/app-bar.md

 ---
-title:
+title: AppBar Component a comprehensive guide
-section:
+section: AppBar
 head:
   title: AppBar component
   description: Discover Mytril's AppBar component for Svelte applications.
 Create intuitive navigation with a lightweight, customizable, and accessible interface.
+related:
+  - /mytril/docs/components/toolbar
+  - /mytril/docs/components/application
+  - /mytril/docs/components/btn
 features:
-  legacy: 0.4.14
+  github: 05-components/app-bar.md
+  bug: 'AppBar component'
+  feature: 'AppBar component'
 ---

-# AppBar Component a comprehensive guide {#appbar-component-a-comprehensive-guide}

 The **AppBar** component is a cornerstone of application navigation, offering enhanced functionality and usability.
 Built on top of the [**Toolbar**](/mytril/docs/components/toolbar) component, the AppBar is ideal for creating a consistent and customizable navigation experience.
 Mytril’s AppBar ensures that your application remains visually appealing and accessible across devices.